 "Germany has concluded a Non-Aggression Pact with Poland.
 We shall adhere to it unconditionally.
 We recognize Poland as the home of a great and nationally conscious people." - May 21st 1935

 "...the existence and increase of our race and nation, the sustenance of its children and the purity of its blood, the freedom and independence of the Fatherland, and the nation's ability to fulfill the mission appointed to it by the Creator of the universe."

-Quotes by British General Bernard Law Montgomery:
+British General Bernard Law Montgomery: